ksdtech/IOIOPlotter/README.md

     Note: IOIOPlotter/app/src/main/java/mobi/ioio/plotter_app/PlotterService.java uses or overrides a deprecated API.
     Note: Recompile with -Xlint:deprecation for details.

+Added "Deprecated API usage" at "Error" level to File > Other Settings > Default Settings... > Editor > Inspections > Java > "Code maturity issues".
+Then ran Analyze > Inspect Code...
+In Inspection window, found deprecated code for creating and setting Notifications in PlotterService.java.

 I also got this in the Gradle Console when attempting to run the app on a tablet: